For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

-With the leading bookmakers all keen to get your business, the 2016 Open Championship at Troon makes for an exciting punting proposition this week.
-With up to 8 places each way available this year with some bookies and the Friday/Saturday forecast looking decidedly gnarly, finding a value outsider is a tactic that's potentially packed full of profit!
+With the leading bookmakers all keen to get your business, the 2017 Open Championship at Royal Birkdale makes for an exciting punting proposition this week.
+With a record-breaking 10 places each way available for the first time ever this year with Sky Bet and the forecast looking decidedly gnarly, finding a value outsider is a tactic that's potentially packed full of profit!

-The Old Course at Troon looks like it will play relatively soft and receptive with a tranquil Thursday being followed by rain and wind across Friday and Saturday which will highlight the links nature of the course.
+With prevailing westerly and south-westerly winds of anything up to 30 mph forecast at times across the opening 3 days, expect a tough test this week.
 Some players simply can't handle links style golf where the ability to grind is paramount.
-In reality this is probably the most likely of all Majors to produce a long-priced, even 3-figure winner, as per Zach Johnson 12 months ago.
+In reality this is probably the most likely of all Majors to produce a long-priced, even 3-figure winner, as per Zach Johnson in 2015, Darren Clarke in 2011, Louis Oosthuizen in 2010 and Stewart Cink in 2009.
 The last few years have produced the following outsiders, each of whom finished in the top 7 at least:

 Paul Williams has given us his view of the outright market in his preview here.
 I have also based these selections from my Open Preview piece which is here.
 However here's a set of longer shots and an alternative market bet, all of whom have a strong chance of making the each way places or better in my view: